 As an actress, Molly appeared in the critically acclaimed film "Clean, Shaven," a story about schizophrenia.
 She is also proud to have worked in the first bilingual film produced in Sri Lanka.

-Molly is currently a psychoanalytic candidate at The Institute for Expressive Analysis in New York City.
+Molly is a psychoanalytic candidate at The National Psychological Association for Psychoanalysis in New York City.
 Inspirations include performer Anna Deavere Smith, political psychologist Vamik Volkan, and pioneering psychoanalyst D. W. Winnicott.

 Current research looks at history through a psychological lens.
 This is the field of "Psychohistory."
 Of special interest: group identity, the transmission of trauma across generations, processes of collective mourning and creativity.